hanscappelle/filmtag-android-app/README.md

 * close keyboard during navigation
 * created about page
 * enabled beta testing program + added link to about page
+* format numbers to have leading zero
+* added film developed option as boolean + indication on overview

 ## v0.3.0